Mark7888/youtube-summarizer/README.md

 We're constantly working to improve YouTube Summarizer.
 Here are some features we're planning to add:

-- **Chat about the video**: Ask specific questions about the video content
 - **Summary customization**: Choose between brief, detailed, or bullet-point summaries
 - **Multilingual support**: Get summaries in different languages
 - **Timestamps**: Include important timestamps in the summary, allowing to jump directly to that part of the video by clicking on them